This article may contain compensated links. Please read disclaimer for more info.

 1- The Champs Elysées – Large sidewalks and gardens run alongside Paris’ most famous avenue, one of the main sights of Paris 8.
 Stroll down this Parisian avenue in a cosmopolitan atmosphere and enjoy its jovial, romantic ambiance.

 2- Climb to the top of Arc de Triomphe – Climb up to the top of Arc de Triomphe for a unique panorama of the Champs Élysées.
-Commissioned in 1806 by Napoleon I to honor of the Grande Armée, this triumphal arch 55m high is inspired by the arches of Roman times.
+Commissioned in 1806 by Napoleon I to honor those who fought and died for France in the French Revolutionary and Napoleonic Wars, this triumphal arch 55m high is inspired by the arches of Roman times.
 It also houses the tomb of the unknown soldier whose flame is rekindled every evening.

 3- Relax at Parc Monceau – this is a pleasant and elegant garden surrounded by beautiful private mansions, perfect for reading a book or a picnic in the grass.